David-Haim/concurrencpp/README.md

 ### Timers and Timer queues

 concurrencpp also provides timers and timer queues.
-Timers are objects that schedule actions to run on an executor within a well-defined interval of time.
+Timers are objects that define actions which run on an executor within a well-defined interval of time.
 There are three types of timers - *regular timers*, *onshot-timers* and *delay objects*.
-A timer queue is a concurrencpp worker that manages a collection of timers and processes them in just one thread of execution.
-In order to create timers, one must use the timer queue in conjunction with an executor.

 Timers have four properties that describe them: